 As the saying goes, "The eye eats with the food".
 The smell of the food also causes the absorption of Chi.
 This "heavenly" chi absorbed through breathing is also very fine.
 The coarse-matter part of digestion continues in the stomach after the initial pre-digestion in the oral cavity.
 The stomach acid dissolves the protein chains, fats and carbohydrates are digested in the small intestine, mainly with the help of the liver and pancreas.

 The Sea of Grain

 The Chinese refer to the stomach as the "sea of grain and fluids".
 While it has the task of receiving, digesting and transporting the food pulp, the spleen provides energy for digestion, distributes the purest chi extracted from the food to the organs and transforms chi into blood.
-The pre-digested food pulp is transported from the stomach to the small intestine where chi continues to be extracted from it.
+The pre-digested food pulp is transported from the stomach to the small intestine, where chi continues to be extracted from it.
 Some of this chi extracted from the food by the small intestine also goes to the spleen, from where it is distributed: some goes to the kidneys.

 The food residues are sent to the large intestine and the bladder for excretion.
-There, the last parts that can still be utilised are filtered out of the stool and urine.
-All residues that cannot be further utilised are excreted.
+There, the last parts that can still be utilized are filtered out of the stool and urine.
+All residues that cannot be further utilized are excreted.
 Chi thus arises from the digestion of food, although of course one also consumes chi for this process itself.
 It is obvious why food should contain chi and be easily digestible.
 If possible, do not eat anything ice-cold in the stomach, do not eat raw food too often and do not always eat the same food.
 Frozen products and microwaved foods are almost chi-less, and you feel weak and tired after eating them.

-With the help of the explanation of the so-called "triple warmer", it becomes clear which energy sources are available to the body as a whole and how they are interconnected:
+With the help of the explanation of the so-called "triple warmer", it becomes clear which energy sources are available to the body as a whole and how they are interconnected.